sp33drac3r/honey_mushroom/README.md

-#Abstract Data Types
+#Honey Mushroom
-Graph theory is "the study of nodes (vertices) connected in pairs by edges."(https://en.wikipedia.org/wiki/Glossary_of_graph_theory [1]) Though simple enough to describe, graphs can be a devil to implement. [name of gem] builds and traverses these abstract data structures.
+Graph theory is "the study of nodes (vertices) connected in pairs by edges."[[1]](https://en.wikipedia.org/wiki/Glossary_of_graph_theory) Though simple enough to describe, graphs can be a devil to implement.
+Honey Mushroom builds and traverses these abstract data structures in Ruby.

-None of the data structures in this package are best expressed in Ruby.
-For instance, C is much better suited to model a a queue, using pointers to create a linked list.
-In fact, using Ruby's array class to model some of these data-types unnecessarily limits Ruby's array functionality and using Ruby objects to model nodes and edges makes these graphs needlessly space-hungry.
-That said, Ruby's accessible syntax makes their implementation exceedingly easy to understand.
-Thus, this gem is primarily for educational purposes.
+None of the data structures in this gem are best expressed in Ruby.
+C programming language, for example, is much better suited to model a queue, using pointers to create a linked list.
+In fact, using Ruby's array class to model these data-types unnecessarily limits Ruby's array functionality.
+Furthermore, using Ruby objects to model nodes and edges makes these graphs needlessly space inefficient.
+These downsides are outweighed by Ruby's accessible syntax that makes their implementation exceedingly easy to understand.

 ##Graph Base-types
 All specific implementations of a graph are born of two main graph types.